fw4spl-org/fw4spl-doc/Tutorials/src/Tuto01Basic.rst

 Prerequisites
 --------------

-Before to read this tutorial, you should have seen :
+Before reading this tutorial, you should have seen :
  * :ref:`Object-service concept<Object-Service_example>`
  * :ref:`App-config`
  * :ref:`Component`